BaisycCoin/bsycInstall/scripts/ansible/Readme.md

-## IPS masternode installation using ansible
+## BSYC masternode installation using ansible

-This directory and subdirectories contains necessary files to install IPS masternodes using ansible.
+This directory and subdirectories contains necessary files to install BSYC masternodes using ansible.

 ### structure

 * ansible.cfg is the configuration file for ansible
 * ips_mn.yml is our playbook
-* hosts contains a definition of the hosts where IPS masternodes are to be deployed
+* hosts contains a definition of the hosts where BSYC masternodes are to be deployed
 * templates directory contains a template for ips.conf
 * files contains ipsd and ips-cli executables files